 NASCAR Wire Service

 Tickets for Speedweeks Presented By AdventHealth events, excluding the DAYTONA 500, are still available as children 12 and under are FREE in the 100 level seating and $10 in all other reserved seating.
-Tickets start at $49 for adults for Saturday’s doubleheader featuring the Beef.
+Tickets start at $49 for adults for Friday’s Nextera Energy 250 and Saturday’s doubleheader featuring the Beef.
 It’s What’s For Dinner. ® 300 for the NASCAR Xfinity Series and the Lucas Oil 200 Driven by General Tire for the ARCA Menards Series.

-For more information, log onto www.DAYTONA500.com or call 1-800-PITSHOP.
+For information and a complete schedule of all racing events as part of Speedweeks, log onto www.DAYTONA500.com or call 1-800-PITSHOP.
 Tickets are also available for the track’s tripleheader weekend on the DAYTONA Road course (Feb.
 19-21), featuring NASCAR’s top three national series.